108mk/108mk.github.io/_pages/about.md

 I occassionaly write blogs on topics related to Phyisics, Maths and (Qauntum) Computing.
 You can find them in the [blog section](https://108mk.github.io/blog/).

 You can reach me at manishk2020[at]iitkalumni.org
+> This webpage is under construction.

+> Major objective of the webpage:

+$\spadesuit$ Glimpse to the major research frontiers in Qauntum Computing (QC)

+$\clubsuit$ Career opportunities in QC

+$\diamondsuit$ To hear from the audience about QC...